simjay/celor/docs/patch_generation_layer/template_generation.rst

 **Input**: Broken manifest with violations:
   - Replicas too low (needs 3-5)
   - Missing labels (team, tier)
-  - Image tag is :latest (not allowed in prod)
+  - Image tag is :latest (not allowed in production-us)

 **Output**: PatchTemplate with holes: